Carmine Galante

-Carmine Galante (/it/; February 21, 1910 – July 12, 1979) was an American Mafioso who was de facto boss of the Bonanno crime family of New York City.
-Law enforcement have accused Galante of participating in between 80 and 100 murders, with an extensive arrest record dating back to 1926 for assault, robbery, murder, grand larceny, alcohol tax violation, and narcotics.
-According to FBI files, during the 1930s and 1940s, Galante served as an enforcer for Don Vito Genovese, including himself carried out several murder contracts.
-During the 1950s, Galante ran an international narcotics ring with Joe Bonanno.
+Camillo Carmine Galante (/it/; February 21, 1910 – July 12, 1979) was an American mafioso who was de facto boss of the Bonanno crime family of New York City.
+Law enforcement accused Galante of participating in between 80 and 100 murders, with an extensive arrest record dating back to 1926 for murder, assault, robbery, grand larceny, alcohol tax violation and narcotics.
+According to FBI files, Galante served as an enforcer for Vito Genovese during the 1930s and 1940s.
+During the 1950s, he ran an international narcotics ring with Joe Bonanno.
 Galante also attended the infamous October 1957 Apalachin meeting.

-In 1958 and 1960, Galante was indicted for drug trafficking.
-In 1962, Galante was sentenced to 20 years in prison, and was paroled in 1974.
-Galante was rarely seen without a cigar hanging from his mouth, leading to the nickname "The Cigar" and "Lilo", "after the Italian slang word for a stubby little cigar."
-He was assassinated on Commission orders in 1979 while dining at the patio of a restaurant, alongside his cousin Giuseppe Turano and Bonanno associate Leonardo Coppolla.
+Between 1958 and 1960, Galante was indicted for drug trafficking.
+In 1962 he was sentenced to twenty years in prison and was paroled in 1974.
+He was rarely seen without a cigar hanging from his mouth, leading to the nickname "The Cigar" and "Lilo", named after the Italian slang word for "a stubby little cigar".
+Galante was assassinated on Commission orders in 1979 while dining at the patio of a Brooklyn restaurant, alongside his cousin Giuseppe Turano and Bonanno associate Leonardo Coppola.

 Background

-Camillo Carmine Galante was born on February 21, 1910, in a tenement building in the East Harlem section of Manhattan.
-His parents, Vincenzo "James" Galante and Vincenza Russo, had emigrated from Castellammare del Golfo, Sicily, to New York City in 1906, where Vincenzo was a fisherman.

-Carmine Galante had two brothers, Samuel and Peter Galante, and two sisters, Josephine and Angelina Galante.
-On February 10, 1945, Galante married Helen Marulli, by whom he had three children: James Galante, Camille Galante, and Angela Galante.
-For the last 20 years of his life, Carmine Galante lived with Ann Acquavella; the couple had two children together.
-He was the uncle of Bonanno crime family capo James Carmine Galante.
+Camillo Carmine Galante was born on February 21, 1910, in a tenement building in the East Harlem section of Manhattan in New York City.
+His parents, Vincenzo "James" Galante and Vincenza Russo, had emigrated from Castellammare del Golfo, Sicily, Italy, in 1906, where Vincenzo had been a fisherman.
+Galante had two brothers, Samuel and Peter, and two sisters, Josephine and Angelina.
+On February 10, 1945, he married Helen Marulli, by whom he had three children: James, Camille and Angela.
+For the last twenty years of his life, Galante lived with Ann Acquavella; the couple had two children together.
+He was the uncle of Bonanno crime family caporegime (captain) James Carmine Galante.

 While in prison in 1931, doctors diagnosed Galante as having a psychopathic personality.
-Galante owned the Rosina Costume Company in Brooklyn, New York and was associated with the Abco Vending Company of West New York, New Jersey.
+He owned the Rosina Costume Company in Brooklyn and was associated with the Abco Vending Company of West New York, New Jersey.